 These Dutch ovens are cast from iron and are available at various price ranges.

 A good Dutch oven will be made from the best quality iron.
 It will present without cracks or fractures and have a smooth finish.

 A cheaper cast iron Dutch oven could be made from a lesser grade of iron.
 It could then present with a rough surface and even fractures and cracks already present.

 Cracks and fractures in cast iron ovens can explode or break with a change in temperature.
 Even if it doesn’t break chips can break off during the cooking process and enter your food.

-If you find that this is the case don’t use it and return for your money back as it could be dangerous to cook with.
-After frequent uses and this damage occurs you may be able to exchange or return under warranty.
+If you find that this is the case don’t use it and return it to get your money back as it could be dangerous to cook with.
+After frequent uses and this damage occurs you may be able to exchange or return it under warranty.

-These Dutch ovens can be used on hot coals, open fire, hanging over open flames as well as in the kitchen.
+These Dutch ovens can be used on hot coals, on an open fire, and hanging over open flames as well as in the kitchen.
 You can use these seasoned ovens inside your conventional kitchen oven.

 To clean cast iron, you can heat the water inside and scrape off any burnt or stuck food.
 Then scrub with a brush.
 Rinse and dry immediately to reduce the chance of rust.
 Lightly season and you are ready for the next meal.

 Want something pretty that you will only use in the kitchen?
 The enamel cast iron Dutch oven could be for you.

 Look gorgeous, and deliver the same meal outcomes as a seasoned cast iron Dutch oven.